MasteraSnackin/Dinsurnace2/README.md

 Payout Trigger: If the weather data meets or exceeds the predefined conditions, the smart contract automatically triggers payouts to the policyholders, sending Ether directly to their wallets.

-By harnessing the power of blockchain and oracle technology, our parametric insurance dApp offers a revolutionary approach to managing agricultural risk, providing farmers with a reliable and efficient financial safety net.
+By harnessing the power of Flare, Blocksense and oracle technology, our parametric insurance dApp offers a revolutionary approach to managing agricultural risk, providing farmers with a reliable and efficient financial safety net.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------